edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/Secrets.md

 All App Service instances running in secure mode require a SecretStore to be configured.
 With the use of `Redis Pub/Sub` as the default EdgeX MessageBus all App Services need the `redisdb` known secret added to their SecretStore, so they can connect to the Secure EdgeX MessageBus.
 See the [Secure MessageBus](../../../../security/Ch-Secure-MessageBus.md) documentation for more details.

 !!! edgey "Edgex 3.0"
     For EdgeX 3.0 the **SecretStore** configuration has been removed from each service's configuration files.
-It now has default values which can be overridden with environment variables.
+It now has default values in the code which can be overridden with environment variables.
 See the [SecretStore Overrides](../../../configuration/CommonEnvironmentVariables.md#secretstore-configuration-overrides) section for more details.

 ## Storing Secrets